emreOytun/turkcell-crm/readme.md

 3) Build the applications.
 4) Change the dockerfiles such that they don't clean build in the image but only get copy of the already built jar.
 5) In the terminal write the command "docker compose up -d".

+NOTE:
+- In the [turkcell-crm-configs](https://github.com/emreOytun/turkcell-crm-configs), you can find the config files.
+- Dev configs are for local, prod configs are for GKE.

 # Screenshots